FAMILY MEMORIES: QUICHE LORRAINE AND DAMSON PIE

 Quiche Lorraine and Tarte aux Quetsches: dishes from Lorraine, the French region where my family is from, were on the menu yesterday evening, and yes, we passed by Lorraine...

 This is a traditional Quiche Lorraine.
 Which means that there is crème fraîche possibly diluted with whole milk or half and half and bacon.
 But NO onions of any color, no cheese of any kind, "no nothing".
 Just cream and bacon.
-Or to be exact diced slab bacon.
-If you cannot find slab bacon, slab pancetta, rather than sliced bacon, can make it.
+Or to be exact diced slab smoked bacon.
+If you cannot find slab bacon, slab pancetta, rather than sliced bacon, could be a lesser evil.
 After all, there are a lot of Italian origin people in Lorraine, such as Michel Platini, the famous soccer player, whose parents or grandparents migrated there in the first half of the 20th century with the development and the need for manpower of the mining and steel industry.

 To make a traditional quiche lorraine, you need: